EncyclopediaGalactica/EncyclopediaGalactica/Tools/Generator/Doc/Specification.md

 - Controller: the controllers contains the smallest possible code which is in this case just calling the business logic

+## The generator internal data structure

+The generator considers the following structural levels:

+- **solution** - this is a directory 1 level above the projects and owns all projects
+- **project** - dedicated directories for a purpose, for example Dto, Dto Tests have their own directory.
+A project must only have a single solution as parent.
+- **directory** - plain directory on the file system.
+A directory must have a single project as parent.

+The above structure is also represented by the generators internal data structure.

+### SolutionInfo

+It contains all the Solution related information such as:

+- original values coming from configuration file
+- values going to be used, these are the transformed original values
+- list of projects

+### ProjectInfo

+It contains all the Project related information such as:

+- original values from configuration file
+- values going to be used, these are basically transformed original values
+- list of types

+### TypeInfo

+It contains all the particular Type related info such as:

+- original values from configuration file
+- values going to be used, these are basically transformed original values
+- list of dependencies (other types, usings)
+- parents if there is any

+### VariableInfo

+It contains all the particular Variable related info such as:

+- original name
+- transformed name
+- dependencies which can be a framework level (List<>) or other type level and manifested in using format

 ## c-sharp

 In case of c-sharp the code generator considers a solution where the following projects exist.